Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 With its low cost and strong academic rigor, this is a great course for serious learners.

 Udemy has a whole range of project management courses, but this one ranks among its most popular offerings.
-While it skips most advanced topics, it offers an accessible and affordable introduction to core PM concepts.
+While it skips the most advanced topics, it offers an accessible and affordable introduction to core PM concepts.

 You’ll learn about the major stages in managing a project - initiating, planning, executing, monitoring, closing - over 3.5 hours of lectures.